 If you own and use a computer, you must protect it from vulnerability by keeping your system and browser software up to date and set to the highest security level you can tolerate.
 Install anti-virus, anti-spyware and firewall protection, and keep them up to date as well.
 When possible use hardware firewalls, often available through your broadband connection router.
 Also, keep your passwords confidential and protected.

 Unfortunately, many consumers learn that their identity has been stolen after some damage has been done.
 If something should go wrong you should immediately file an Identity Theft Complaint with the Federal Trade Commission by calling them or going on line and then filing a report with your local police department.
 Next, you should contact your credit card companies and the three big credit reporting agencies and request that a "fraud alert" be placed in your file.
 There are other steps that may be needed depending on your particular situation.

 What Can You Do to Help Fight Identity Theft?

 Awareness is an effective weapon against many forms identity theft.
 Be aware of how information is stolen and what you can do to protect yours, monitor your personal information to uncover any problems quickly, and know what to do when you suspect your identity has been stolen.
-And then tell your friends so they can protect themselves too!
+Then tell your friends so they can protect themselves too!

 How Can an Attorney Help?

-In matters such as Identity Theft, pursuit of a remedy solely through the criminal justice system may be not enough.
+In matters such as identity theft, pursuit of a remedy solely through the criminal justice system may be not enough.
 In these types of cases, the criminal justice system cannot always provide individuals with the level of relief they may seek.
 Public agencies cannot provide legal advice to private individuals.
-Therefore, victims of Identity Theft are strongly encouraged to seek the assistance of an identity theft attorney for any civil or other remedies that may be available.
+Therefore, victims of identity theft are strongly encouraged to seek the assistance of an identity theft attorney for any civil or other remedies that may be available.
 In addition an attorney can work with you to restore you good name and credit by acting rapidly to stop the thieves in their tracks and then working with you to repair your credit and reputation.